open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 3. most-used: If more than 1 worker with the specified purpose are alive and available, the one with the heavist work-load will be scheduled.
 4. round-robin: If more than 1 worker with the specified purpose are alive and available, they will be scheduled one by one circularly.
 5. randomly-pick: If more than 1 worker with the specified purpose are alive and available, they will be scheduled randomly.

-For portal and webrtc-agent workers, fined-grained scheduling strategy with "isp" and "region" preferences is also provided.
+For portal and webrtc-agent workers, fine-grained scheduling strategy with "isp" and "region" preferences is also provided.
 If "isp" or "region" capability is specified in portal and webrtc-agent workers, then cluster-manager will only schedule the corresponding worker nodes to the client requests with matched "isp" and "region" preferences.

 ## 3.7 Runtime Configuration {#Conferencesection3_7}
 Only super service user can access runtime configuration.
 Current management console implementation just provides the MCU cluster runtime configuration viewer.